LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/Reading/Outliers/README.md

 ### The ethnic theory of plane crashes
 * Crashes are much more likely to be the result of an accumulation of minor difficulties and trivial malfunctions.
 * Cultural legacy affect intention to speak up and challenge others when he finds something wrong.
-Individualism-collectivism scale and Power distance index are introduced.
+Individualism-collectivism scale(Hofstede's Dimension) and Power distance index are introduced.
+* Pilots of Korean Airlines conducted social behavior and actions in the order of seniority or ranking.
+But hints are dangerous, they need commands.
+* There's no time unwinding underlying meaning of what others said.
+Speaker(generally take obligations in western) should speak up clearly and receivers(generally take obligations to unwind speakers' words) should not unwind meanings.
+* Those who are stuck in culture traps should be taken out and re-normed.
+* It is one thing to learn that in a classroom, and quite another to actually do it in the air.